 How to Hit a Forehand Topspin

-- Choose the Right Grip: Though you can hit topspin with any grip, semi-western and western grip are the best choices for forehand topspin.
-However, some professional players like Roger Federer use Eastern grip for forehand topspin.
+- Choose the Right Grip: Though you can hit topspin with any grip, semi-western and western are the most suitable grips for forehand topspin.
+However, some professional players like Roger Federer use the Eastern grip for forehand topspin.

 - Keep the racket face slightly closed: In order to generate topspin, you have to brush the ball tangentially.
 By keeping the racket face slightly closed, you can hit harder for the required topspin.

 - Position your racket lower than the ball before hitting: To get topspin, your racket should move from low to high during impact.
 So keep your racket face below the ball to get the required arc.

 - Your racket movement should be vertical as well as forward.

 - Your hand should be well below the elbow so that the path of racket movement is circular rather than linear.